algorand/pyteal/docs/abi.rst

 The only exception to this transformation is if the subroutine has no return value.
 Without a return value, a :code:`ComputedValue` is unnecessary and the subroutine will still return an :code:`Expr` to the caller.
 In this case, the :code:`@ABIReturnSubroutine` decorator acts identically the :code:`@Subroutine` decorator.

 The name of the subroutine constructed by the :code:`@ABIReturnSubroutine` decorator is by default the function name.
-In order to override the default subroutine name, the decorator :any:`ABIReturnSubroutine.name_override <ABIReturnSubroutine.name_override>` is introduced to construct a subroutine with its name overriden.
+In order to override the default subroutine name, the decorator :any:`ABIReturnSubroutine.name_override <ABIReturnSubroutine.name_override>` is introduced to construct a subroutine with its name overridden.
 An example is below:

 .. code-block:: python